kruthay/Recipe/README.md

 ## Architecture

 The app follows a Model-View architecture.
 Initially, MVVM was considered, but with the inclusion of SwiftData for caching, MV architecture made more sense.
-Caching wasn't a requirement, but it provided me an opportunity to experiment with SwiftData.

 ## UI

-Not much focus was given to the UI as it wasn't required for evaluation.
-Screenshots of the app:

-Assumptions:
-1. I assumed caching was an important part of the application, as it reduces network connection for smoother User Experience.
-2. I haven't focussed much on Testing, primarly because of the SwiftData inclusion and it required me to write a lot of boiler-plate code.
-Please let me know if you would like me to write some tests
-3. More documentation about each method in the Model part of the application is available in the code.
-Please look into it.

 Possible future changes:
 1. Adding Tests